 To get a detailed and quality transcript of complex audio in under 24 hours, you should look at prices less than £1.50 per minute of recorded audio as a good deal.
 If using a company for the first time, or concerned about a tight budget, it is a good idea to call and get a direct quote regarding your specifics.
+Research is the best way to get a good deal on transcription services.
 The benefit of human transcription services, however, is that although it can be hard to tell exactly how much it will cost, you know exactly what you are going to get — a high-quality transcript of your audio file.
 This is effectively the opposite of what software transcription services deliver.

 Turnaround time for transcription services depends on the type of service and your budget.
 Automated transcription services are nearly instantaneous.
 Most platforms can turnaround an hour of audio in a few seconds.
 However, you are likely to need to spend a significant amount of time cleaning up that file yourself to meet accuracy standards or even make the transcript legible.
 Automated transcription services struggle with background noise, poor audio quality, accents and multiple speakers.

 You can expect to wait about a day for the transcription of an hour of audio using human transcription services.
 Some services offer lower prices in exchange for slower turnarounds (sometimes more than a week), while others will provide fast turnarounds in exchange for a premium — delivering transcripts in as little as 12 hours.